maxlandon/wiregost/README.md

 * Implant generation & listener spawn modules (both single and stager payloads/listeners)
 * Post-exploitation modules from Merlin (rewrited) (*work in progress*)
 * Easy interface and templates for [writing Post-exploitation modules](https://github.com/maxlandon/wiregost/wiki/Modules-Overview)

-**The name:** I recently looked a [video](https://www.youtube.com/watch?v=T8aXx3K_lKY) where the notorious [Kevin Mitnick](https://en.wikipedia.org/wiki/Kevin_Mitnick) is interviewed by an attractive journalist about the usual security and pricacy issues.
-Boring questions, boring answers (so boring that everyone comments on this instead of saying obsenities on the girl... very surprising), but he remembered me the name of his book: _"Ghost in the Wires"_.
-Just on point.
-Thank you Mr. Mitnick.

 ______